JamesCalingo/blog/posts/giftstar.md

 ---

 title: "Giftstar"
-description: "An Explanation of a 404"
+subtitle: "An Explanation of a 404"
 date: 1 September 2023
 published: false